devopsext/telegraf/plugins/inputs/procstat/README.md

   ## Field name prefix
   # prefix = ""

-  ## Limit metrics.
-Allow to gather only very basic metrics for process.
-Default values is false.
-  # limit_metrics = true

-  ## Count of retries, while reading procstat data.
-In case of very high fork rate, some new processes can be forked exactly
-  ## at the time when the input gather the statistics.
-Since 'github.com/shirou/gopsutil' library used, for CPU utilization it needs to be
-  ## called twice (minimum) for every new PID.
-Also it is observed, that for newly forked PIDs the CPU usage sometimes
-  ## reported as CPU usage of previous PID in the pooling list, so additional check for uniqueness of CPU utilization is added.
-  ## In case the CPU utilization figure is not unique in the set of current PID pool, then retry called.
-If retry_limit exceed
-  ## but the value is still incorrect, the error printed into the log and either:
-  ## 1. Metric for the PID emitted (if 'emit_incorrect_cpu_values = true') with special tags 'dpl_info' & or 'unrl_cpu_info':
-  ##  - 'dpl_info' holds info about duplicated values
-  ##  - 'unrl_cpu_info' holds info about unrealistic duplicated values
-  ## OR
-  ## 2. Metric for the PID is dropped (if 'emit_incorrect_cpu_values = false' ) and metric 'procstat_dropped' added instead.
-  ##
-  # retry_limit = 5 (default value)

-  ## Either drop or emit metrics with incorrect CPU utilization value.
-  ## Emitting can be useful for debugging.
-  # emit_incorrect_cpu_values = false (default)

-  ## If set to 'true', every gather interval, for every PID in scope, the cmdline & name tags will be updated (this produce additional CPU load).
-  # update_process_tags = false

   ## Add PID as a tag instead of a field; useful to differentiate between
   ## processes whose tags are otherwise the same.
 Can create a large number
   ## of series, use judiciously.
   # pid_tag = false

   ## Method to use when finding process IDs.
-Can be one of:
+Can be one of 'pgrep', or
-  ## 'pgrep'- The pgrep finder calls the pgrep executable in the PATH while
+  ## 'native'.
+The pgrep finder calls the pgrep executable in the PATH while
-  ## 'native' - The native finder performs the search directly in a manor dependent on the platform.
+  ## the native finder performs the search directly in a manor dependent on the
-  ## 'parent' - search by means of gopsutil based on the name of the parent process, regex is supported.
-  ## Default is 'pgrep'
+  ## platform.
+Default is 'pgrep'
   # pid_finder = "pgrep"
 ```